-- Changes in size or style segment classification as a result of a large corporate event. - Early inclusions of non-index constituents. - Early deletions of existing index constituents.
+- Changes in Foreign Inclusion Factor (FIF), number of shares or industry classification for existing constituents. - Changes in size or style segment classification as a result of a large corporate event. - Early inclusions of non-index constituents. - Early deletions of existing index constituents.